-I’m a full time Personal trainer and have been operating as Claudefit personal training for 8 years.
+I’m a full-time Personal trainer and have been operating as Claudefit personal training for 8 years.
 I run my own business from Home and offer several training options.
 I’m fortunate enough to have practical experience along with the formal qualifications in the following disciplines.
 Boxing Australia coach, Australian Weightlifting Federation Level 2 coach, RKC2 (Kettlebell Instructor, Strength and conditioning (coach level2) and have over ten years’ experience in traditional martial arts.
-I’m 47 year of age.
+I’m 47 years of age.

 2. How & why did you get into the fitness industry?

 I had previously worked in the finance industry and was looking at an opportunity to get free from it and pursue other more interesting and rewarding careers.
 Given my established enjoyment for fitness, I simply decided this was for me.
 I then wrote up a business plan and found out what it took to get qualified and sourced out the educators and started on my cert IV.
 This was while I was still in my previous role.

 3. Take us through a typical day for you?

 First of all, I look after my early clients that come in until mid-morning and then with the time in between my late afternoon /evening clients I mostly read, research, run errands, write or do my own workout.
 Soon enough my clients start coming in and I’m busy till 9 pm.
 I try to avoid sitting around and doing nothing.
 No television.
 It makes for a more productive day.

 4. What were some of the biggest mistakes you made when starting out your business?
 And what should their focus be?